ALEXLEEX/VAANet/l25_compiler/README.md

 # L25 Compiler (Basic)

 This directory contains a simple compiler and interpreter for the L25 language written in Python.
-It implements the base language features without extension (such as arrays or structs).
+In addition to the base features, it implements support for one‑dimensional static arrays and simple structures (structs).

 ## Usage